GiorgosNikitopoulos/Mine_Vulnerable_Code/README.md

 The get_files.py script creates a file_names.list file containing the file names of each file downloaded.
 The files downloaded end up on the files/ directory.
 They have the format of <good_or_bad>_<Vulnerability_ID>_<File_ID>

+## make_directories.py
+- This script requires the file_names.list file made by get_files.py and the commits.list file created by clean_pulls.py
+- This script requires the dataset/ directory in the same directory as the script.
+Create the dataset/ subdirectory with the command
+    ```
+    mkdir dataset
+    ```
+This script creates the subdirectory tree requires for the dataset